-You may be busy crafting informative, engaging emails or penning fascinating eBooks, but if you’re not customizing your content to the needs and interests of your specific audience, all that work will have been in vain.
+You may already be busy crafting informative, engaging emails or penning fascinating eBooks, but if you’re not customizing your content to the needs and interests of your specific audience, all that work will have been in vain.

 What is a persona, exactly, and what is persona targeting?
-A buyer persona is essentially a piece of fiction based on fact — a character you create as a representation of your company’s buyers and potential buyers.
+A buyer persona is a piece of fiction based on fact of a character you create as a representation of your company’s buyers and potential buyers.
 By creating a buyer persona, companies can develop a clearer idea of who their buyers are and what they’re looking for in a specific product, service, and partner — all of which will be determined by specific data points you’ll need to gather.

-When developing a buyer persona, you’re essentially creating a stereotype about the type of people who would be interested in your product or service.
+When developing a buyer persona, you’re creating a stereotype about the type of people who would be interested in your product or service.
 Any tidbit of information you can obtain about your targeted buyers can be hugely beneficial here.

 On the most basic level, take a look at the potential buyers’ jobs and the way they do those jobs — their patterns, goals, motivations, the demographic makeup of their company, and the companies they do business with.
 How do your targeted customers go about the purchasing process?
 How do they approach each fiscal year?
 How can you best assist and guide them?

-Keep in mind that these people aren’t automatons just serving a company function.
+Keep in mind that these people aren’t simply just serving a company function.
 They’re unique, messy, flawed, and sometimes irrational human beings.
 So, if you can tap into these other aspects of their personality and reach them on a more personal, engaging level, you’re already a step ahead of the game.